Vultr for PageMotor

 Section titled “Rest of the world”Toronto, Mexico City, São Paulo, Santiago, Tokyo, Osaka, Seoul, Singapore, Mumbai, Delhi, Bangalore, Sydney, Melbourne, Johannesburg.

-Vultr has 32 regions total.
+Vultr has regions across every populated continent (32 at the time of writing, April 2026).
 Almost always one within 100 ms of your audience.

 What to tick on the Vultr signup screen